avengers-p7/Avengers_P7_Documents/VCS/Design/Pull Request.md

 ## Rules and Guidelines

- Use the provided checklist in the pull request template for verbosity and completeness.
++ Use the provided checklist in the pull request template for verbosity and completeness.

-# Rules and Guidelines
++ Thoroughly test your changes to ensure they work as intended.
+Provide test cases where applicable to maintain code reliability.
++ Update or create documentation to reflect your changes.
+This ensures that others can easily understand and use your contributions.
++ Engage in the review process actively.
+Address and incorporate feedback from reviewers, fostering collaboration and maintaining code quality.